scvalencia/MOOC/Coursera/Computing/Programming/FunctionalProgrammingPrinciplesInScala/Week1/notes/notes.md

 	LOOP											1
 ```

 Scala uses normally call-by-value, sinc in practice, cbv, avoids recomputation of expressions, leading to an exponential factor incresing its performance, and plays much nicer with side effects and imperative programming.
-Scala let's one force cbn, using paramater: => Type.
+Scala let's one force cbn, using ```paramater: => Type``.

 Example